REVIEW: “Spin Me Round” (2022)

 REVIEW: “Star Wars: Episode VI – “The Return of the Jedi” (1983)

 A long time ago in a galaxy we call our own, an anxious 12-year-old me sat in my bedroom floor.
-In front of me, a mass of Kenner Star Wars toys lay spread out like a Thanksgiving feast.
+In front of me a mass of Kenner Star Wars toys lay spread out like a Thanksgiving feast.
 My imaginary battlefield was littered with action figures by the dozens, a Tie-Fighter, an X-Wing, an Imperial walker, an AT-ST, even a Tauntaun for good measure.
 Yet another battle between the Rebel Alliance and the evil Galactic Empire was about to break out on our tan and beige carpet.

-This time Richard Marquand directed from a script written by Lawrence Kasdan and franchise mastermind George Lucas.
-The story picks up after the events of “Empire” and hands us a terrific opening that is Star Wars in a nutshell.
+That was 40 years ago and to celebrate its anniversary, Disney is bringing “Return of the Jedi” back to theaters.
+This essential third film saw Richard Marquand direct from a script written by Lawrence Kasdan and franchise mastermind George Lucas.
+The story picks up directly after the events of “The Empire Strikes Back” and kicks off with a terrific opening that is Star Wars in a nutshell.
 We get a classic location, our favorite heroes, alien creatures galore, a slimy new villain, and a daring rescue.
-It was a delightfully energetic jolt back into the world.
+It was an energetic welcome back into the galaxy far far away.

 Without fail “Return of the Jedi” ignites a near childlike enthusiasm inside of me every time I watch it.
-You can chip away at some aspects of the storytelling, and it’s not one of those sequels that holds up as stand-alone movie.
-But at that point Star Wars had firmly defined itself as a trilogy and “Jedi” offered a near perfect conclusion.
-Over time, fans have spent countless hours examining and dissecting it.
-Creators are still building upon it and expanding it.
-The influence of “Jedi” (and the original Star Wars trilogy as a whole) has gone well beyond the first three films and it still entertains legions of fans today.
-Much like it did 12-year-old me all those years ago.
+You can chip away at some aspects of the storytelling, and it’s certainly not a sequel that holds up as stand-alone movie.
+But at that point Star Wars had firmly defined itself as a trilogy, and this film offered a near perfect conclusion.
+Over time fans have spent countless hours examining and dissecting it while creators are still building upon it and expanding it.
+The influence of “Jedi” (and the original Star Wars trilogy as a whole) has gone well beyond the first three films and still entertains legions of fans today.
+It did me all those years ago.
+And it still does today.

 VERDICT – 5 STARS